Moved into a home which is newly built? There's some things you may need to know

 What can I do?

 Prior to inspection the GHA will send you a report form whereby you can list the items which you consider to be snags to your property.
-This will be passed onto the architect before the inspection for their consideration.
+This will be passed onto the GHA's lead consultant before the inspection for their consideration.